-AYUSH systems have a distinct identity and capability to manage health problems through a holistic approach.
-Validation studies have proven the inherent strengths of AYUSH in disease prevention and health promotion, as well as in dealing with lifestyle related non-communicable diseases, metabolic disorders etc. With the comprehensive support of the Government of India, AYUSH systems have continued to grow and develop over the years, thus increasingly catering to the health needs of the country.
-Steps continue to be taken for mainstreaming of these systems to effectively address India's contemporary and emerging health challenges.
+Unani System of Medicine enjoys a respectable position in our national healthcare delivery system along with other indigenous healthcare systems.
+All these systems including Ayurveda, Yoga & Naturopathy, Unani, Siddha, Sowa Rigpa and Homoeopathy (AYUSH) are officially recognized by Government of India, and practiced throughout India in public, private and voluntary organizations.
+The AYUSH systems have a distinct identity and capability to manage health problems through a holistic approach.
+Validation studies have proven their inherent strengths for disease prevention and health promotion, as well as in dealing with lifestyle-related non-communicable diseases, infective diseases, metabolic disorders, etc. At present, these systems come under the jurisdiction of the Ministry of AYUSH, Government of India, and specific policies for them, particularly for their integration in the public healthcare delivery system, have been formulated.
+Well-planned governmental steps continue for mainstreaming of these systems to effectively address India's contemporary and emerging health challenges.

-In the first ever such exercise by the Department of AYUSH, steps have been taken to bring out a series of publications with a view to present a snapshot of the scientific aspects and the relevance of AYUSH in the contemporary and emerging health scenario.
-The Department of AYUSH is pleased to present this publication on the 'Unani System of Medicine - Science of Health & Healing', which is a culmination of a prolonged consultative process involving numerous experts and peers in the field.
-This publication is the third in the series of publications planned for the AYUSH systems with the common objective of spreading the rich and age-old medical knowledge for universal health benefits.
-The Department of AYUSH appreciates the commitment and efforts of all those involved in bringing out this document.
-These efforts would be well rewarded, if the document is used extensively by policy makers and concerned stakeholders.
+In the first ever such exercise by the Ministry of AYUSH, steps have been taken to bring out a series of publications with a view of presenting a snapshot of AYUSH systems covering their origin and brief history, their fundamentals and strengths, and their relevance in the contemporary and emerging health scenario.
+The Ministry of AYUSH is pleased to present this publication entitled Unani System of Medicine - The Science of Health and Healing, which is a culmination of a prolonged consultative process involving numerous experts in the fields.
+The Ministry of AYUSH appreciates the commitment and effort of all those involved in producing and revising this document.
+The present revised edition is being brought out with the hope that it will reach a wider readership for further propagation of Unani System of Medicine.